nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `appointment-list d/2024-10-17`
 * `appointment-list d/2024-10-18 1000`

-### Setting a reminder: `reminder`
+### Setting a reminder note: `reminder`

-Sets a reminder for a client before their appointment in the address book.
+Sets a reminder note for a client before their appointment in the address book.

 Format: `reminder NAME r/REMINDER_TIME`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-You can only set a reminder for a person who already has a scheduled appointment
+You can only set a reminder note for a person who already has a scheduled appointment
 </div>

 * The NAME refers to the full name of the client you want to set a reminder for.